ayaantuts/sem-4-pracs/README.md

 # Semester 4 Practicals Codes

 ## Subjects:
-1. POA (Processor Organization and Architecture)
+1. [POA (Processor Organization and Architecture)][1]

-2. DAA (Design and Analysis of Algorithms)
+All the codes are well-documentation (according to Doxygen convention/format).

-3. OS (Operating System)
+For better viewing, use Visual Studio Code and hover over the functions to see the documentation.

-4. WD (Web Design)
+[1]: ./POA/